-More surface area and a thinner membrane make it easier to move air from inside of the alveoli to the circulatory system, so lots of our interventions with the vent are focused on this idea.31 That said, certain things can get in the way of this gas exchange even if we do get the surface area up and membrane thinned out.
-Think of these as things that impact access to usable alveolar surface area:32 toxins can injure the membrane directly fluid can impede gas exchange across the membrane inflammation can damage the membrane and impair diffusion word my to word the look cost of the look
+More surface area and a thinner membrane makes it easier to move air from inside of the alveoli to the circulatory system, 25 so lots of our interventions with the vent are focused on this idea.
+That said, there are things that can get in the way of this improved gas exchange even if we do get the surface area up and membrane thinned out.
+Think of these as things that impact access to usable alveolar surface area:26 toxins can injure the membrane directly fluid can impede gas exchange across the membrane inflammation can damage the membrane and impair diffusion

-All of this means that for efficient gas exchange to occur, we may have to manage multiple things simultaneously.
+All of this means that in order for efficient gas exchange to occur, we may have to manage multiple things simultaneously.
 We will get to all of these different concepts eventually, just know that the whole process isn't as simple as it seems at first glance.